I'll never forget the moment I felt that all-too-familiar roll come back to my stomach.

 - maintaining a very strict regimen, even when sick or injured

-If you have any of these symptoms, don't be afraid to seek the help of a professional, such as a registered dietitian or psychologist, who can help you get back on the right track.
+If you have any of these symptoms, don't be afraid to seek the help of a professional, such as a registered dietitian or therapist, who can help you get back on the right track.

 I wish I would have been more open with my community about my struggles — so when in doubt, always reach out for help.
 Those who care about you will be there, no matter where you are in the world.